opendistro-for-elasticsearch/index-management/README.md

 4. `./gradlew integTest -Dtests.class=*RestChangePolicyActionIT` runs a single integ class
 5.  `./gradlew integTest -Dtests.class=*RestChangePolicyActionIT -Dtests.method="test missing index"` runs a single integ test method (remember to quote the test method name if it contains spaces)

-When launching a cluster using one of the above commands, logs are placed in `build/cluster/run node0/elasticsearch-<version>/logs`.
+When launching a cluster using one of the above commands, logs are placed in `build/testclusters/integTest-0/logs`.
 Though the logs are teed to the console, in practices it's best to check the actual log file.

 ### Debugging

-Sometimes it's useful to attach a debugger to either the Elasticsearch cluster or the integ tests to see what's going on.
+Sometimes it is useful to attach a debugger to either the Elasticsearch cluster or the integ tests to see what's going on.
 When running unit tests, hit **Debug** from the IDE's gutter to debug the tests.
+For the Elasticsearch cluster or the integ tests, first, make sure start a debugger listening on port `5005`.

-To debug code running in an actual server, run:
+To debug the server code, run:

 ```
-./gradlew integTest --debug-jvm # to start a cluster and run integ tests
+./gradlew :integTest -Dcluster.debug # to start a cluster with debugger and run integ tests
 ```

 OR